 - 1. Observation: The candidate must be able to observe demonstrations and experiments in the basic sciences.
 A candidate must be able to observe a patient accurately at a distance and close at hand.
 Observation necessitates the functional use of the sense of vision and somatic sensation.
 It is enhanced by the functional use of the sense of smell. - 2.
 Communication: A candidate should be able to speak; to hear; and to observe patients in order to elicit information, to describe changes in mood, activity and posture; and to perceive non-verbal communications.
 A candidate must be able to communicate effectively with patients.
 Communication includes not only speech but reading and writing.
-The candidate must be able to communicate effectively and efficiently in oral and written form with patients and with all members of the health care team.

-- 3. Motor: Candidates should have sufficient motor functions to elicit information from patients by palpation, auscultation, percussion, and other diagnostic maneuvers.
+The candidate must be able to communicate effectively and efficiently in oral and written form with patients and with all members of the health care team. - 3.
+Motor: Candidates should have sufficient motor functions to elicit information from patients by palpation, auscultation, percussion, and other diagnostic maneuvers.
 A candidate should be able to execute motor movements reasonably required to provide general care and emergency treatment to patients.
 Examples of emergency treatment reasonably required of physicians are cardiopulmonary resuscitation, administration of intravenous medication, application of pressure to stop bleeding, opening of obstructed airways, suturing of simple wounds, and performance of simple obstetrical maneuvers.
-Such actions require coordination of both gross and fine muscular movements, equilibrium and functional use of the senses of touch and vision. - 4.
-Intellectual-Conceptual, Integrative and Quantitative Abilities: These abilities include measurement, calculation, reasoning, analysis, and synthesis.
+Such actions require coordination of both gross and fine muscular movements, equilibrium and functional use of the senses of touch and vision.

+- 4. Intellectual-Conceptual, Integrative and Quantitative Abilities: These abilities include measurement, calculation, reasoning, analysis, and synthesis.
 Problem solving, the clinical skills demanded of physicians, requires all of these intellectual abilities.
-In addition, the candidate should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.
-In recent years, certain learning disabilities have been recognized as a subset of integrative patterns.
-The details for definition and diagnosis of learning disabilities are attached as an Appendix to these Standards for Curricular Completion. - 5.
+In addition, the candidate should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures. - 5.
 Behavioral and Social Attributes: A candidate must possess the emotional health required for full utilization of his/her intellectual abilities; the exercise of good judgment; the prompt completion of all responsibilities attendant to the diagnosis and care of patients; and the development of mature, sensitive, and effective relationships with patients.
 Candidates must be able to tolerate physically taxing workloads and to function effectively under stress.
 They must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainties and ambiguities inherent in the clinical problems of many patients.
-Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are all personal qualities that should be assessed during the admissions and education process. - 6.
-Ethical Standards: A candidate must demonstrate professional demeanor and behavior, and must perform in an ethical manner in all dealings with peers, faculty, staff, and patients.
-Questions of breech of ethical conduct will be referred to the Student Affairs Committee for resolution under the Code of Professional and Academic Conduct.
+Compassion, integrity, concern for others, interpersonal skills, interest and motivation are all personal qualities that should be assessed during the admissions and education process. - 6.
+Ethical Standards: A candidate must demonstrate professional demeanor and behavior, and must perform in an ethical manner in all dealings with peers, faculty, staff and patients.